Journal — Buyer's Guide · 8 min read

 Tier 3: Free app, paid hardware

 The software is free.
-The hardware is mandatory and costs hundreds.
-Square's app is free; their card reader is KD 30+ and required for card payments.
-Their Square Stand bundle is KD 200+.
-Lightspeed and some restaurant systems work the same way.
+The hardware is mandatory and costs more than zero.
+Square's POS app is free; their hardware (card readers, Square Stand) is sold separately.
+Lightspeed and some restaurant systems work the same way — see each vendor's hardware pricing.

 This is "free" the way a printer is free — the cartridges are where they make their money.
 Fine if you actually need the hardware.
 Bad value if you have a working phone already.